iaaron-xyz/todo-list/README.md

 ## How to run the project
 To run the project, you must have installed git and nodejs.

-0. Open the terminal and type the next commands.
+0. Open the terminal.
-1. Clone the repository typing the next command:
+1. Clone the repository:
 ```
 git clone https://github.com/iaaron-xyz/todo-list.git
 ```
-2. Enter to the folder project typing:
+2. Enter to the folder project:
 ```
 cd todo-list
 ```